 I caught the chalk-stream bug and became interested in river restoration in the early 1990s when working as a teacher in Dorset.
 I met Simon Cain and inspired by his work at Ballington Manor on the River Wylye began a restoration project on the River Stour, in the grounds of the school.

-A few years later in 1997 I founded the Wild Trout Society which went on to become the Wild Trout Trust.
+I founded the Wild Trout Society in 1997 which went on to become the Wild Trout Trust.
 Since then I’ve served as voluntary director and then President.
 I am currently honoured to serve as one of several vice-presidents.

 Since late 2020 I have been chairing the CABA Chalk Streams Restoration Group.